jnozzi/cocoadev.com/SiteContent/General/NSSplitView.markdown

 Note that the collapsed subview is retained by the splitview, with the same size it had before it was collapsed.

-To find out when the view is uncollapsed, you can implement the delegate method <code>splitViewDidResizeSubviews:</code> to be notified when the splitview resizes its subviews.
-Calling <code>isSubviewCollapsed:</code> in this method will tell you if you should start updating the view again.
+To find out when the view is uncollapsed, you can implement the delegate method     splitViewDidResizeSubviews: to be notified when the splitview resizes its subviews.
+Calling     isSubviewCollapsed: in this method will tell you if you should start updating the view again.

 === Collapsing on double click ===

-To collapse a subview when its corresponding divider is double-clicked, implement the delegate method <code>splitView:shouldCollapseSubview:forDoubleClickOnDividerAtIndex:</code>.
+To collapse a subview when its corresponding divider is double-clicked, implement the delegate method     splitView:shouldCollapseSubview:forDoubleClickOnDividerAtIndex:.
 This method allows you to pick which of the subviews adjacent to the divider to collapse.

 === Programmatically collapsing a subview ===

-To collapse a subview in code, use <code>- (void)setPosition:(CGFloat)position ofDividerAtIndex:(NSInteger)dividerIndex</code> method to set the position of the divider to be less than the constraining point for that divider (such as the point which would make the view 0 sized).
-If the delegate permits the view to be collapsed, it will be, and <code>isSubviewCollapsed:</code> will return <code>YES</code>.
+To collapse a subview in code, use     - (void)setPosition:(CGFloat)position ofDividerAtIndex:(NSInteger)dividerIndex method to set the position of the divider to be less than the constraining point for that divider (such as the point which would make the view 0 sized).
+If the delegate permits the view to be collapsed, it will be, and     isSubviewCollapsed: will return     YES.
 Note that setting the frame width/height of a view to 0 is not the same thing as "collapsing" a view.
 A 0 sized subview will still not report itself as collapsed.

 To un-collapse a view, simply set the divider position to a value greater than the minimum divider position.